 Your TV needs to have a resolution of 4K UHD.
 TVs do not need to support HDR to show 4K.
 TVs that don’t support HDR will simply show the video at a higher resolution than on an older TV but won’t have the same level of colour detail.

-Outside of these, there are currently two main sources of free Ultra HD content: YouTube and BBC iPlayer, both of which you can use to stream content to your TV.
+There are currently two main sources of free Ultra HD content: YouTube and BBC iPlayer, both of which you can use to stream content to your TV.
 You’ll need a fairly fast internet connection to get the best out of it, with the BBC recommending a minimum of 40Mbit/s download speed.
+If you want to pay for UHD content, Netflix also has a good range of content available if you are on their premium subscription.